c6o/docs/versioned_docs/version-1.9.0/guides/collaboration.md

 Creating a Development Profile is as simple as using `czctl` just as you would normally, but appending the `--save-profile [filename]` flag.

 :::note
-See [CodeZero Overview](/welcome/overview.md) and [Installing CodeZero](/guides/installing.mdx) for more information on getting started with the CLI.
+See [Codezero Overview](/welcome/overview.md) and [Installing Codezero](/guides/installing.mdx) for more information on getting started with the CLI.
 :::

 #### Examples